Dimitrios Papadopoulos (footballer, born 1981)

-Dimitrios Papadopoulos (Δημήτριος Παπαδόπουλος; born 20 October 1981 in Uzbekistan, Jizzakh region, Mirzachul district) is a Greek former professional footballer who played as a striker.
+Dimitrios Papadopoulos (Δημήτριος Παπαδόπουλος; born 20 October 1981) is a Greek former professional footballer who played as a striker.

 Club career

 Akratitos

 Papadopoulos started his career from the youth academies of Greek minnows Akratitos, and made his debut in 1999, contributing to the team's promotion to Alfa Ethniki in 2001 for the first time in its history.

 Burnley

 Shortly after, Papadopoulos was transferred to Burnley in England, for a transfer fee reported to be €500,000.
 He stayed at the club for two seasons.
 In July 2003, Burnley sold Papadopoulos to Panathinaikos for a reported €200,000 including a sell-on clause in which Burnley could profit from future transfers.

 Panathinaikos

 Papadopoulos starred in his very first season with Panathinaikos becoming its top scorer with 17 goals in 26 games and winning the double with the club.
 It was the first championship in almost 10 years of Olympiacos domination in the Greek championship.

 He was subsequently voted best footballer of that year in the league and was awarded a place in the Euro 2004 Greek squad that went on to win the tournament.
 He played in the game against Russia and had a contribution in the Greece goal that determined its qualification to the next round.
 He also took part in the Greek Olympic Football team during the Olympic Games of Athens 2004 in the very same summer.

 An integral part of the Panathinaikos offence, he signed a three-year extension with the team in the summer of 2006 and his stellar performances were one of the reasons that the team's board let fellow starter Michalis Konstantinou leave the team.